15 Foods Anti-Aging Experts Eat Every Day

 Eat the foods that slow signs of skin aging, increase bone density, keep our minds clear and our hearts pumping with good health

-These veggies supply a hearty helping of beta carotene, and that’s valuable: “Beta carotene is a precursor to vitamin A, a critical nutrient for skin health that also slows skin aging,” says Cynthia Bailey, MD, a dermatologist in Sebastopol, CA. “As an antioxidant, it helps fend off aging for your entire body, too.
+These veggies supply a hearty helping of beta carotene, and that’s valuable: “Beta carotene is a precursor to vitamin A, a critical nutrient for skin health that also slows skin aging,” says Cynthia Bailey, MD, a dermatologist in Sebastopol, California.
+“As an antioxidant, it helps fend off aging for your entire body, too.
 You get an added bonus because beta carotene warms your complexion, and a beta-carotene-rich glow has been scientifically proven to be more attractive than a suntan.”
 Carotenoids, such as beta carotene, are best absorbed when paired with healthy-fat foods.
 So enjoy carrots with eggs in a salad, puree them into a creamy soup with Greek yogurt, or dip them into guacamole.
 Check out the best anti-aging products for every decade of your life.

 This hearty protein is full of good-for-you nutrients, including linoleic acid.
 “This is an essential fatty acid your body can’t make, so you must consume it in your diet,” says Joan Salge Blake, EdD, RDN, a clinical associate professor of nutrition at Boston University.
 “It’s also the most abundant fatty acid in your skin.
 In a study of about 4,000 women, people with a diet higher in linoleic acid were associated with a lower likelihood of skin atrophy, better known as the thinning of your skin and which also magnifies wrinkles on your face.
 The older women in the study who had lower dietary intakes of both linoleic acid and vitamin C also had drier skin.”
 Edamame is delicious slightly salted and served as a snack, mixed into a stir-fry, or even blended into a breakfast smoothie.
 Here are the anti-aging secrets dermatologists won’t tell you for free.